sebdel/msiklm_ui/README.md

 Use install.sh to compile the GSettings schema (to be done once before first run).

 To run:
-open a terminal, then cahnge dir to the root directory of the repoand launch the script:
+open a terminal, then change dir to the root directory of the repo and launch the script:

 ./msiklm_ui.js

 or